Use cases

 Top 7 Minimal AI alternatives for customer service automation

 Instead of wasting your team’s time on routine order checks and standard queries, Engaige automates this process.
-Our AI agent plugs directly into your systems, so it can check orders, validate customer details, follow your business rules and even suggest relevant products while helping your customers.
+The AI agent plugs directly into your systems, so it can check orders, validate customer details, follow your business rules and even suggest relevant products while helping your customers.

 Engaige fits you if: